niket-sharma/AI-Agents-from-scratch/README.md

 - Compose tools, prompts, and `ChatOpenAI` manually
 - Create a safe calculator tool and plug it into `create_react_agent`
 - Run a real task with `AgentExecutor` and inspect tool traces
+- Bonus: Multi-agent script that chains Research, Coder, and Reviewer executors
 - **Time**: 30 minutes

 ### Example Applications